 At the end of appointment, all participants are required to make a PowerPoint presentation on their research project.
 They are also required to submit a written report on their research project in the style of a journal in which their mentor publishes.

-The deadline for the POE 2014 program is past.
-Qualified students may apply after September 1, 2014 for POE 2015.
-The deadline for receipt of ALL POE 2015 application materials will be February 1, 2017.
+Applications for our 2016 program are no longer being accepted.
+Applications for our 2017 program will open September 1, 2015.
+The deadline for receipt of ALL POE 2016 application materials will be February 1, 2017.
 All credentials must be sent to Dr. Gronemeyer (email@example.com) by the university or the recommender, NOT by the applicant.
-Credentials emailed (applicant's name in the subject line, please) by the university or recommender no later than February 1, 2015 will be accepted.
+Credentials emailed (applicant's name in the subject line, please) by the university or recommender no later than February 1, 2016, will be accepted.
 Letters sent as a PDF attachment to email from the recommender are best.
 If available from the university, electronic transcripts are preferred.
 Application and submission of credentials by mid-late December is highly recommended, since we make some early placements.
 Those applying after January 1 run a high risk of not having all their credentials submitted by the deadline.